iceljsonic/gitskills/README.md

-Creating a new barnch is quick!!
+Creating a new barnch is quick & simple.

 # gitskills